noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-systemsManager.md

     - collection of inventory (servers) metadata every 30 minutes
     - daily scan of inventory to identify missing patches

+#### Resource Groups

+- a way to logically group managed instances in a specific account across regions

+### SSM Services Configuration

+- Most SSM services utilize the same components

 #### Documents

 - where you define and configure tasks to be executed by the SSM agent